yrhooke/exhibit/README.md

   - [X] setup proper CORS for Spaces
 - [X] remove all proprietary data from source control

+### in current branch

+- [ ] fix workinexhibition
+  - [X] can add
+  - [ ] can only add once

 ### next phase

 - [ ] add loading state for media upload
-- [ ] fix workinexhibition
-  - [ ] can add
-  - [ ] can only add once

-### Want for launch

 - [ ] add pagination to search
 - [ ] sort order for artworks size category desc then year desc then series id then title alphabetical

+### Want for launch

 - [ ] general UI changes
   - [ ] match font sizes to rotemreshef.com
   - [ ] decide on all help texts